coderefinery/git-collaborative/_guides/guide.md

 and this will change the locations in this instructor guide but also in the lesson episodes.

----

-## Prepare at the latest the day before

 ### Prepare exercise repositories